SYNFIX: Automatically Fixing Syntax Errors using Compiler Diagnostics: Related Work

 The most closely related works are DeepFix~\cite{gupta2017deepfix}, \oldname~\cite{ahmed2021learning}, and Santos \etal~\cite{santos2018syntax} which we have discussed above.
 We also discussed SequenceR~\cite{chen2019sequencer}.
 We have compared \newname to all of these.

 Gupta et al.~\cite{gupta2018deep} applied reinforcement learning to a very similar dataset like DeepFix~\cite{gupta2017deepfix}.
 It utilizes total count of compiler errors as a part of the reward mechanism.
 However, RLAssist~\cite{gupta2018deep} shows only a very minor improvement over DeepFix~\cite{gupta2017deepfix}, and also it takes the whole program as input.
 Therefore, we did not re-implement RLAssist~\cite{gupta2018deep}.
 Though RLAssist~\cite{gupta2018deep} looks into compiler errors but it does not directly uses the error messages as we do.
 DeepDelta~\cite{mesbah2019deepdelta} is another approach that fixes compiler errors but mostly identifier name-related errors, not syntax errors.
 DeepDelta~\cite{mesbah2019deepdelta} was developed and tested on code from professional developers at Google.
 The authors also assume that precise knowledge of the location will be given to the program.
+Yasunaga \etal~\cite{yasunaga2020graph,yasunaga2021break} introduce two compiler-dependent approaches to fix \cp program: DrRepair that utilizes \cp compiler warnings with a graph-based self-supervised approach, and BIFI that applies two models ``critic'' and ``fixer'' to fix the programs.
+A tool for the C programming language, Tracer, abstracts the code and uses a seq2seq model on the source code abstractions that are later concretized~\cite{ahmed2018compilation}.

 All the DNN based Automatic Program Repair (APR) tasks have a fault localization step~\cite{tufano2019learning,chen2019sequencer,DLFix2020,ding2020patching,lutellier2020coconut}, and these tools' performance depends a lot on the fault-localizer.
 Semantic code correction is an inherently difficult problem, and syntax correction can be considered as a subset of semantic code correction problems.
 None of the previous syntax correction tools has compared their work with these tools because previous syntax correction tools did not depend on any fault localizer.
 Some of the APR tools~\cite{le2011genprog,DLFix2020, chakraborty2018tree2tree,long2016automatic} expects syntactically correct programs and those approaches are not applicable for syntactical code correction.
 For our purposes the most directly compatible recent APR tool was ``SequenceR"~\cite{chen2019sequencer} which reported good performance, and also fixes errors at the line level; it was readily adapted to using the \javac to locate the line to be fixed, so we chose it for comparison.
 Pradel et al. also detect specific types of bugs (e.g., accidentally swapped function arguments, incorrect binary operators, and incorrect operands in binary operations) but in syntactically correct code~\cite{pradel2018deepbugs}.